MkDay/Post-Collection/Weird-Looking-For-Loops-In-JavaScript-Post.md

 ### The *for-loop* iterates through the HTML element

-This is another rare way to use *for-loop*.
+Here is another rare way to use *for-loop*.

 This loop iterates through the parent node by checking whether it has any child element using the [*nodeType*](https://developer.mozilla.org/en-US/docs/Web/API/Node/nodeType) of the child node.